Maacha oloreubner soprano

 (Session photo by Roberto Masotti)

 As with many ECM releases, the accompanying liner notes include photographs of the recording session.
-Of these, one image remains permanently etched into my mind: that of engineer, musicians, and producer listening to playback, and the almost dolorous appreciation on their faces.
+Of these, one image remains permanently etched into my mind: that of engineer, musicians, and producer listening to playback, and the shattered depths of their faces.
 Many are on verge of tears, if not shedding them already.
 It makes me want to have been there, not only as a fly on the wall but particularly as a musician, to have had a hand in contributing to something greater than the sum of one’s musical parts.
 This photograph allows us a unique insight into that very dynamic that those of us on the consumer end of the recording process almost never get to witness, much less experience firsthand.
 Kancheli’s music nevertheless reveals on its own terms, a juggernaut of spiritual proportions that comports itself with the gentility of a newborn lamb, its head struggling to look up into the light as it learns to negotiate those divine forces that shape its balance into being.
 This is music we humble ourselves before, yet which demands nothing of us.

 For what it’s worth, this is my favorite ECM release thus far and belongs in the collection of anyone seeking the expansion of heart and mind that only art can bring.
 If beauty is in the eye of the beholder, I can only feel blessed for having beheld this.